-Table 1: Overview of Interviewee (Source: Authors constructed)

-Data analysis
+3.6 Data analysis

 In order to find recurring themes and patterns about skill gaps, industry expectations and educational short comings, thematic analysis has used to examine the interview transcripts.
 Responses will be coded into broader themes and particular elements impacting IT graduates' employability will be highlighted by sub-themes.
 Braun & Clarke, (2019) thematic analysis framework was used to analyze the data for this qualitative study.
 This method was selected due to its adaptability and capacity to offer a rich and in-depth explanation of the data.
 Additionally, this flexible, non-theoretical method enables researchers to find and analyze themes.
 Data for this study was gathered up until the ninth interview, at which point no new themes beyond those found in earlier interviews emerged.
 Data saturation was evaluated iteratively throughout the data gathering and processing procedure.
 Themes were found and checked for recurrence following the transcription and coding of the first interviews.